What Is a Mesothelioma Prognosis?

 According to researchers, genetics may also play a role in a patient’s prognosis.
 Several studies from 2011 showed a link between a genetic mutation called BAP1 and the development of mesothelioma.
 Nearly 70 percent of mesothelioma patients have this mutation.
 Clinical trials at the University of Hawaii are now targeting the BAP1 gene to determine how to prevent and treat mesothelioma.

-- Younger patients often have higher survival rates than older patients, most likely because their bodies can withstand more intensive treatments, like chemotherapy and surgery.
+- Age – Younger patients often have higher survival rates than older patients, most likely because their bodies can withstand more intensive treatments (like chemotherapy and surgery).
 Those who are older and those with other, pre-existing conditions may struggle with aggressive therapies.
 Younger patients also tend to recover from treatment more quickly.

-- The majority of mesothelioma patients are men.
+- Gender – The majority of mesothelioma patients are men.
 However, women who are diagnosed with this disease have a better prognosis than their male counterparts.
 According to a study from The Society of Thoracic Surgeons, women showed a survival rate of 13.4 percent, compared to only 4.5 percent for men.
-Researchers can’t pinpoint the exact reason, but some believe hormones factor into the survival equation.
+Researchers can’t pinpoint the exact reason but some believe hormones play a role.
 Women were also more likely to see a doctor as soon as they noticed symptoms, while men waited longer.

 How to Improve a Mesothelioma Prognosis